rishabhdvn/Secure-Collab/README.md

 # CodeBridge - Real-Time Collaborative Code Editor

 CodeBridge is a modern, real-time collaborative code editor that enables multiple developers to write and edit code simultaneously.
-It features a robust client-server architecture with a React frontend and Node.js backend, utilizing Socket.IO for seamless real-time communication.
+It features a responsive design that works seamlessly on both desktop and mobile devices, with real-time collaboration powered by Socket.IO.

+## ✨ Features

+- **Real-time Collaboration**: Multiple users can code together in real-time
+- **Multi-language Support**: Supports Java, Python, and C++
+- **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Dark/Light Theme**: Built-in theme switching for comfortable coding
+- **Live Console**: Interactive terminal with real-time output
+- **File Management**: Download code files with custom naming
+- **Member Management**: See active room members in real-time
+- **Code Execution**: Secure code compilation and execution
+- **Instant Feedback**: Real-time error reporting and output

 ## 🏗 Architecture

 ### Client-Side Architecture
-- React-based frontend with modern hooks
+- React 18 with Vite
 - Socket.IO for real-time communication
-- Tailwind CSS for styling
+- Tailwind CSS for responsive styling
-- Custom UI components using shadcn/ui
+- shadcn/ui for modern UI components
+- CodeMirror for advanced code editing
+- Context API for theme management
+- Custom hooks for toast notifications

 ### Server-Side Architecture
 - Node.js with Express